DariaPy/COVID_UCSD_Project/README.md

 I have formulated 3 research questions to answer with this project:

--- is there a significant correlation between cumulative cases of COVID-19 and cumulative deaths related to it?
+- is there a significant correlation between cumulative cases of COVID-19 and cumulative deaths related to it?

--- is there a significant correlation between maximum government response index and government healthcare expenditure in previous years?
+- is there a significant correlation between maximum government response index and government healthcare expenditure in previous years?

--- is there strong positive correlation between confirmed COVID-19 cases and government response index over time?
+- is there strong positive correlation between confirmed COVID-19 cases and government response index over time?

+# Hypothesis to check

+- yes, there is significant positive correlation between cases of COVID-19 and deaths;

+- no, strict response to COVID-19 in 2020 and better funding healthcare systems in 2019 are not significantly correlated;

+- no, correlation between confirmed cases and government response over time is strong.

+### Note: I explore indicators using Russia, Canada, USA, China and Brazil to describe and compare trends.
+I also plotted world’s average data to provide additional context to comparisons.